risd/webhook-template/README.md

 # This is a webhook template for the RISD Media Group

 The template includes Bourbon, Neat, jQuery, jQuery UI, jQuery Sticky, Packery, and PictureFill.
 More modules to come.

-## How to create a webhook site
+Follow the steps below and it should work.

-**If a repo doens't exist**
+## Create a Github repository

 Start by creating a repo on GitHub under the *Media Account*
 *Do not* create a README file when prompted by Github

-**If a webhook instance *isn't* initiated in the repo**
+## Create a webhook site

 `cd` to the folder where you store your websites and
 ```
 wh create risd-repo-name